 - Viral videos

 These are some very saturated niche examples.
-I advise you to change your niche/topic if you are falling under these topics unless you have 50+ good quality blog posts.
+I advise you to change your niche/topic if you fall under these topics unless you have 50+ good-quality blog posts.
 Always go with the micro-niche and don’t mix so many topics in a single blog or website.